 As part of your planning, you will want to avoid creating a section lined by thin cuts; these are slivers of tile which are used to fill the remaining gaps where full tiles cannot be placed.
 This generally occurs near walls and entrances.

 You want to avoid having thin cuts, because they are difficult to cut properly, and you may end up wasting tiles in order to make them.
 Aside from the difficulty, thin cuts are also less aesthetically pleasing.
 You should aim for the tiles lining the edges of your room to be at least 25% of the original tile, if not 50%.

 The Final Tile

 One final tip to keep in mind is that despite your planning, the process of laying the tiles will undoubtedly cause some variation from your initial calculations.
 Your final row of tiles will likely be against a wall or entrance, meaning that there isn’t much room left for error.
 You should carry out some final measurements for this remaining space before you cut your last tiles.
 This will ensure that you don’t end up with a useless slab cut to fit out-of-date calculations.
+This video should help.

 The next step is making sure you have all the right equipment to lay your tiles.
 You don’t want to find that you’ve misplaced your trowel when the cement is setting.
 Be organised, have your equipment ready and make sure that it’s the right kind of equipment.

 - Laser line (Not essential, but can be useful)

 - Square Measure (For lining tiles up against wall edges)